 What to do: Celebrate superheroes at the museum’s American Comic Book Heroes exhibit or walk through the world’s largest pop-up book in Reading Adventureland.
 Visit the Toy Halls of Fame and play your way through the history of video games at eGameRevolution.

-Where to stay: Book a room at the newly renovated Hyatt Regency Rochester, which is a 5-minute drive or short walk to the museum.
+Where to stay: Book a room at the Hyatt Regency Rochester, which is a five-minute drive or short walk to the museum.
 Other family-favorite hotels include the DoubleTree by Hilton Hotel Rochester, which features a large indoor pool, and the Hilton Garden Inn Rochester University & Medical Center which is connected to the new College Town shopping complex.

 More info: MuseumOfPlay.org